giorgiovilardo/adventOfCode2022/README.md

 Loving scala so far, everything seems more elegant and my solutions are becoming more functional, such a great fold today.

+## Day 6

+Cool problem probably solved in `O(23489234923489234^234894589)` complexity but JVM + M1 are strong enough :D very simple, so far so fun not hitting walls early!

+## Day 7

+Had to think a bit about this; it was very hard and I had to take suggestions from other code.

+I definitely need to be more fluent at trees and stuff.

+My first idea of parsing with case objects was actually right, building the state tail-recursively is a pain tho.
+My string solutions failed on folding back the sizes correctly.

+## Day 8